Colonial Pipeline restart makes 'substantial progress', will take 'several days' for normal return

-The pipeline company said Thursday that it has restarted its entire pipeline system and has since resumed delivery to all of its markets.
+Colonial Pipeline has restarted its pipeline system and says people should expect a return to normal in "several days."

-"Following this restart, it will take several days for the product delivery supply chain to return to normal."
-Colonial Pipeline wrote in a statement.
-"Some markets served by Colonial Pipeline may experience, or continue to experience, intermittent service interruptions during this start-up period."

-The latest numbers from Gas Buddy estimate 68% of North Carolina gas stations are without fuel as of noon.
+Gas Buddy estimates 71 percent of North Carolina gas stations were out of fuel as of Thursday night--that's a slight improvement from 74 percent Wednesday night.

-That's an improvement from the 71% earlier Thursday and better yet than the 74% reported without fuel Wednesday night.

-Gas Buddy reports there was limited overnight improvement in the Raleigh, Charlotte and Greensboro regions.

 GAS FINDER: Is there gas near you?
 Check our map